LucasAlvsz/verzel-showcase-project/README.md

 ## Run Locally

-> Remember to create a .env file with the environment variables in virtual-card-front and virtual-card-back folders.
+> Remember to create a .env file with the environment variables in verzel-showcase-project/apps/api and verzel-showcase-project/apps/client folders.

 ##### Without Docker: